Marathon: Istoria v1.1

 Installation

-To play Marathon: Istoria, first download Istoria and extract the files to a folder.
+To play Marathon: Istoria with a standalone version of Aleph One, first download Istoria and extract the files to a folder.
 Then visit the Aleph One website and download Aleph One.
-The minimum required version of Aleph One is 1.6.1, so make sure you've at least updated to that version.
+The minimum required version of Aleph One is 1.9, so make sure you've at least updated to that version.
 Place the Aleph One application in the Marathon Istoria folder, and you should be ready to play by launching the Aleph One application.

 Important Settings